channelguardccs2021/Cguard_CCS/README.md

-# Cguard_CCS
+# CGuard_CCS

 # GuardOn Version

 1. Combine four channels: AWS MQTT, Zigbee, Homekit, Amazon gadget.
 2. Run with Channel Guard and DMC Control APP.
-3. Ensure only one Channel controlling LED to protect the device.
+3. Ensure only one channel controlling LED light to protect the device.

-gadget-fix “p” enter

 # GuardOff Version

 1. Combine four channels: AWS MQTT, Zigbee, Homekit, Amazon gadget.
 2. Run without Channel Guard, DMC Control APP.
-3. Four Channels can control LED at the same time and  don't interface each other.
+3. Four Channels can control LED at the same time and don't interact with each other.
 4. Function Changes:

 >In GuardOff   version,